langford/allCauseSurProgGDOEPublic/README.md

 in short, it's the value you multiply a school's student count in a grade by to project out next year's student count.

+It additionally has a command to use those rates and the latest year of enrollment data to project into the future what enrollment might look at.
+The tool has no way to predict kindergartener counts, but you can specify those, or it will just assume they are the same as previous years.

 There is defintely a bit of historical cruft sitting around in a few of the python files: producing code for internal use vs publication is a different beast, and it was time to get these tools over to others at this point instead